What Is New In Heartworm Prevention, Diagnosis And Treatment?

 Ron Hines DVM PhD

-Has My Dog’s Risk Of Catching Heartworms Changed In The Last 10 years?
+Has My Dog Or Cat’s Risk Of Catching Heartworms Changed In The Last 10 years?

-I wrote this website’s articles on heartworms some years ago.
-It is still as formidable an illness now as it was then.
-And over those years, heartworms have steadily extended their range in the United States.
-They are now present (at least spottily) in dogs in 49 states (all but Alaska). (read here) In Europe, heartworms have gradually moved northward.
-In Australia, they have appeared inland from the subtropical coast.
-In the USA, areas of heavy infection mirror the areas where the 16 common species of mosquitoes that transmit heartworm larva are found.
+In the United States, areas of heavy infection mirror the areas where the 16 common species of mosquitoes that transmit heartworm larva (microfilaria) are found.
 Those areas used to be those with mild winters, high humidity, lots of rainfall and water impoundments.
-An unusually cold winter or period of drought is often followed by a temporary drop in the number of heartworm cases that veterinarians see.
+An unusually cold winter, or a period of drought, was often followed by a temporary decline in the number of heartworm cases that veterinarians saw.
 But other factors come into play too.
-Urban areas with high incomes have fewer cases than poorer economic areas – probably due to better mosquito control as well as a more informed citizenry able and willing to give their pets monthly heartworm preventatives.
-In the last few years dog heartworms have extended their North American range into southern Canada.
-Most attribute that to climate change. (read here) Most parasitologists a believe that heartworm larvae do not become infectious in mosquitoes at temperatures below 57 F/14 C. (read here).
-But others suggest that today’s greater willingness of pet owners to test their dogs for heartworms and better and more reliable tests account for some of the increase in statistics.
+Urban areas with high incomes have fewer cases than poorer economic areas – probably due to better mosquito control, as well as a citizenry more likely to give their pets monthly heartworm preventatives.
+In the last few years, heartworms have extended their North American range into southern Canada.
+Most attribute that to climate change. (read here) Most parasitologist believe that heartworm larvae do not become infectious in mosquitoes at temperatures below 57 F/14 C. (read here).

 Has My Cat’s Risk of Catching Heartworms Changed Too?